jaoneol/jaoneol.github.io/_posts/2025-01-04-RAG-Prologue.md

 2. **Data Retrieval and Segmentation for the Cheating Sheet**
    Relevant data is gathered and segmented from sources such as web searches or documents (e.g., PDF, HTML).

+3. **Data Embedding and Storage in a Vector Database**
+   Data is embedded into vector representations and stored in a vector database.

-3. **Text Embedding of the Query**
+4. **Text Embedding of the Query**
    The query is transformed into an embedding vector.

-4. **Data Storage in a Vector Database**
-   The processed data is stored in a vector database.

 5. **Similarity-Based Retrieval via Retriever**
-   The retriever searches the vector database for data most similar to the query.
+   The retriever searches the vector database for data most similar to the query(e.g., cosine similarity).

 6. **Prompt Context Construction**
    Contexts for the prompt are created using the retrieved data.